 Apply a systemic fungicide at a preventive rate to keep disease from taking hold of your lawn.

 Geo Zoysia mowing heights during the summer generally range from about 0.5–1.5 inches.
 When mowing during the summer, never remove more than 1/3 of the leaf blade at a time.

 Do not overwater the grass.
 Geo Zoysia only needs about 1-inch of water weekly.
 Water for longer periods of time, less frequently and in the early morning hours.

 For optimal results, feed your lawn monthly during the summer season by applying the Lawnifi’s Summer Fertilizer Box or apply Lawnifi Foundation once every three months.

 It is not recommended that you apply an herbicide at this time.
 Once temperatures exceed 85 degrees Fahrenheit, the herbicide will damage the grass.

 Check for and control any hunting billbugs.
 Other insects to look out for include mole crickets, grub worms and spittlebugs.

 During the fall, mowing will occur less often—keeping your Geo slightly higher than the regular 0.5–1.5 inch height will encourage deeper root growth which helps it survive in colder temperatures and during winter dormancy.

 Water less as temperatures drop—too much water will lead to disease.
 Water to prevent drought stress while grass is actively growing and after the beginning stages of dormancy to prevent dehydration.

 If large patch is a common problem in your Geo, apply a fungicide at a preventative rate.
-If you use a granular variety, water the lawn immediately after application to help soil absorption.
-Consider mapping those areas because fungicide treatment can be expensive.

 A Word of Caution for Newly Sodded Lawns